 You are also protected under Mississippi law if you are fired for reporting your employer’s unlawful conduct.
 However, you are not protected for refusing to take a drug test, not proficiently performing your job duties, acting unlawfully or interfering with business operations, even if you had a valid claim for discrimination or harassment.

 A common defense tactic is to claim the termination was justified.
 Our attorneys skillfully refute these claims to prove that your termination is linked to retaliation or discrimination.

 Remedies for Wrongful Termination

 You should not delay in retaining legal counsel.
 Wrongful termination claims are governed by a statute of limitations that requires quick action.
 By waiting, you may waive your rights to recover such damages as:

 Protect Yourself from Wrongful Firing

 If you were wrongfully fired from your job, Johnson & Bennett can help.
-Schedule a free consultation with our Tennessee and Mississippi wrongful termination law firm to learn more about your rights and options for recovery.
+In order to speak with the attorney to review your case, we require an upfront $100 consultation fee.
+This is limited to no more than one hour of the attorney's time.
 We represent most clients on contingency, meaning you pay no attorneys’ fees until we recover monetary damages.
 Some claims involve recovery of equitable or non-monetary relief, such as reinstatement, a promotion, or similar type of recovery.
 These claims are handled on a hourly basis.
-Our 12-hour call return policy gives you confidence that you have the legal support you need.
+Emails, calls, web contacts, or other means used to reach us are handled in a timely manner.